Boundless Energy has created the development concepts for numerous projects and has been involved in all development phases including:

-The Juan de Fuca Cable (JdF) project is a 550 MW HVDC Light (Voltage Source Converter) interconnection between Victoria, British Columbia, BC and Port Angeles, Washington.
-It is a joint venture (Sea Breeze Pacific Regional Transmission Systems, Inc. – SBPRTS) between Boundless and Sea Breeze Power Corp., a Canadian developer of renewable energy.
-The rationale for the project is multifaceted: to increase transmission capacity between Canada and the US so the vast amount of wind, biomass and run of river hydro potential in British Columbia can attain competitive markets (BC is a closed market operated by a government utility) and achieve economy of construction scale: to strengthen two radial grids (JdF provides controllable loop flow between Washington’s Olympic Peninsula and Vancouver Island); to increase transmission capacity of two effectively islanded grids; to increase existing international intertie capacity by reducing reserve margins: and to defray or avoid more expensive upgrades needed for reliability to meet N-2 security criteria.
+The Juan de Fuca Cable (JdF) project was a 550 MW HVDC Light (Voltage Source Converter) interconnection between Victoria, British Columbia, BC, and Port Angeles, Washington.
+It started as a joint venture between Boundless and Sea Breeze Power Corp., a Canadian developer of renewable energy.
+The rationale for the project is multifaceted: to increase transmission capacity between Canada and the US so the vast amount of wind, biomass, and run of river hydro potential in British Columbia can attain competitive markets (BC is a closed market operated by a government utility) and achieve economy of construction scale: to strengthen two radial grids (JdF provides controllable loop flow between Washington’s Olympic Peninsula and Vancouver Island); to increase the transmission capacity of two effectively islanded grids; to increase existing international intertie capacity by reducing reserve margins: and to defray or avoid more expensive upgrades needed for reliability to meet N-2 security criteria.

-SBPRTS initiated West Coast Cable in 2005 in conjunction with Pacific Gas & Electric.
-It is a 650 mile, 1500 MW HVDC Classic interconnection between coastal Oregon and San Francisco Bay.
-The primary purpose of West Coast Cable is to create a new pathway for West Coast renewables to reach California markets.
+Pacific Renewable Offshore Interconnect was first initiated in 2005 in conjunction with Pacific Gas & Electric.
+In 2022 it was redesigned to incorporate offshore renewables.
+It is a 650-mile, 1500 MW HVDC Classic interconnection between coastal Oregon and San Francisco Bay.
+The primary purpose of this project is to provide better interconnection for Pacific Coast offshore renewables.
 It also functions as congestion relief for one of the Northwest’s most constrained interfaces, and, by accessing multiple connection points around San Francisco Bay, greatly increases existing grid capacity and reliability in a highly constrained and effectively radial grid.

 CARITrans Limited Partnership

-CariTrans is a Boundless/AvanyBridge/Sea Breeze Power venture that includes additional highly qualified advisors.
+CariTrans is a Boundless/AvantBridge venture that includes additional highly qualified advisors.
 It is an umbrella development company encompassing several related projects that form small networks individually and a Caribbean-wide network collectively.